 Extended regular expressions are regular expressions that can have named groups.
 Named groups are specified with the syntax (?'name'regex) where name is the name of that group and regex is the subexpression for that group.
-All groups so identified have to have names which are distinct in any one extended regular expression.
+The group's name is used as a means of identifying that group for the purposes of datatype validation.